Nihaochingiz/web-service-gin/README.md

 # web-service-gin
-Progect to learn Gin, REST API for albums on Golang
+Project to learn Gin, REST API for albums on Golang